felixrizkylesmana/felixrizkylesmana.github.io/pages/about.md

 # **About Me**

-Hi I'am **{{ site.author.name }}** :wave:,<br>
+Hi I'm **{{ site.author.name }}** :wave:,<br>
-I'am a person who is very interested in the world of technology, starting from Graphic Design, Operating Systems and Programming.
-Therefore, I am very happy to implement and share what I already know and have with others.
+I am a person who is very interested in the world of technology, starting from Graphic Design, Operating Systems, and Programming.
+Therefore, I am very happy to apply and share what I already know and have to others.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}